matthewshafer/feedstock/README.txt

 Bugs:
 If you encounter bugs you can email me the info, matt @ niftystopwatch.com

+License:
+This is released under the Apache License Version 2.0 You can find all the info inside the LICENSE file
+Also be sure to check out the NOTICE file

 Requirements:
 PHP >= 5.2
 PHP Mcrypt (only required for the admin pages)